 You can even get key locks for your windows to give them that added bit of security.
 Making sure your glass is double glazed and secure also can add to the security of your overall home – as well as saving you money on your bills and making your house warmer in the winter months.
 Sometimes we overlook windows as an easy access point for someone wanting to get into our homes – but don’t be fooled.
 Your home is overall more secure if your windows are secure, so ensure that they are!

 Light Up Your Garden

 Don’t make your home an easy target.
-If someone was wanting to slip into a property unnoticed, then surely the last one they’d choose is the one that’s all lit up, right?
+If someone wanted to slip into a property unnoticed, then indeed the last one they’d choose is the one that’s all lit up, right?
 If you leave the place in darkness, it provides criminals with a sort of camouflage, as they can’t be seen in the dark as well as they could if it was all lit up.

 Set Up a Security System

 Finally, one of the best ways of ensuring the security of your home is by setting up a home security system.
 Cameras, CCTV systems and as previously mentioned, video doorbells are a great way of not only feeling safe in your home but also letting outsiders know that your home is well secured too.
 The more secure your home looks, the less likely it is to be a target, and ultimately the safer you’ll feel – and isn’t that what being at home is all about?